Placement Site Applicants

 Education: All Corpsmembers must teach the Wonders of Watershed (WOW!)
 Education Program to at least one class of K-8th grade students (goal of 25 students or more).
 The WOW! curriculum consists of six lessons pertaining to: watersheds, conservation, the water cycle, the salmonid life cycle, habitats, and anatomy.

 Outreach: All Corpsmembers participate in one outreach event during their time with WSP, these events may change from year to year and will be defined by WSP staff (SFR Conference, WSP Spring Training, etc.).
 These events are generally outdoor education-focused.
 Corpsmembers are encouraged to participate in other promotions of WSP and watershed education while with their Placement Site.

 Volunteer Recruitment: All Corpsmembers must organize one Watershed Awareness Volunteer Event (WAVE) a hands-on community restoration project.
 Corpsmembers are responsible for facilitating the event and recruiting community volunteers.

 Member Development: WSP provides many training opportunities for Corpsmembers.
 The year begins with a week-long Orientation, followed by a Regional Training in November or December to introduce Corpsmembers to the education and volunteer recruitment aspects of the program.
 Finally, all Corpsmembers come together in the summer to exit the program and celebrate their service term at the Recognition Ceremony in a centralized location in California.

 The work that Corpsmembers do at their Placement Sites must align with WSP’s mission and goals and coincide with WSP guidelines.

 - Strong professional standing, educational background, and supervisory experience

 - Professional association with a WSP Placement Site

-- Minimum of three years of expert skill and knowledge in natural resources
+- Minimum of three years of expert skill and knowledge in environmental work

 - Experience in mentoring young professionals within the area of focus